tjohann/mydriver/README.md

 	Intr handler for PIN13/IO-0/PI18 (IRQ line of PCF8574) Read/write all pins (8 bit)
 	Using offset to read/write a bit position
+	Control apdapter and addr via ioctl
-	Controll mapping of A20-GPIO to PCF8574-IRQ-line via ioctl
+	Control mapping of A20-GPIO to PCF8574-IRQ-line via ioctl

 Used defaults:

-	PIN13 (IO-0/PI18) for input
+	PIN13 (IO-0/PI18) for input (IRQ-line)

 Used hardware: Bananapi-M1